fvanderbiest/docker-volume-git-backup/README.md

 # Automatic docker volume backup with git

 This repository is the source of the [fvanderbiest/volume-git-backup](https://hub.docker.com/r/fvanderbiest/volume-git-backup/) image on Docker Hub.
-The [fvanderbiest/volume-git-backup](https://hub.docker.com/r/fvanderbiest/volume-git-backup/) image provides an easy way to `git commit` a docker volume every time a file is updated.
+The image provides an easy way to `git commit` a docker volume every time a file is updated.
 Feel free to use it if it suits your needs.
 Contributions welcomed.

 This image expects to find the volume mounted in `rw` mode on `/var/local/data`.

 The file to watch for changes should also be contained in this directory.
-The `run.sh` script uses `inotifywait` to watch for updates on this file.
+Internally, we're using `inotifywait` to watch the file.

 When change is detected, the script performs the commit and optionally pushes to a remote repository.